groonga/groonga/doc/source/reference/suggest/completion.rst

 Prefix search can find registered word that start with user's input.
-This search doesn't care about romaji, katakana and hiragana not like Prefix RK search.
+This search doesn't care about romaji, katakana and hiragana not like prefix RK search.

 This search isn't always ran.
 It's just ran when it's requested explicitly or both prefix RK search and